 - Bring together men’s health organisations, and others which share their objectives, in a new global network.

-Prostate Conditions Education Council/Men’s Health Education Council (USA) (Wendy Poage)
+- Wendy Poage (Prostate Conditions Education Council/Men’s Health Education Council USA)

-In 2016, GAMH’s priorities are to develop its global membership base, to secure funding to support its future development, and to continue to build its profile with global health institutions.
+In 2023, GAMH’s priorities are to continue to make the case for national and international policies on men’s health (with a particular focus on cancer and mental health), to develop its global membership base, to secure funding to support its future growth, and to continue to build its profile with global health institutions.

 GAMH has adopted an ethical policy that governs its relationships with partner organisations, funders and other stakeholders.

 GAMH welcomes the support of organisations and individuals that agree with our values and goals.
 Information about membership is available here.